ollyuk/deluge/docs/source/how-to/systemd-service.md

 This guide walks you through setting up Deluge systemd services on Linux.

+** If you followed the installation guide from the docs, MAKE SURE DELUGED is also installed! **

 Ensure Deluge daemon `deluged` and Web UI `deluge-web` are installed.
 Use `which` to check installation paths and if necessary modify the service file `ExecStart` lines to point to alternative paths.